samuelbrege/snnResearch/README.md

 Files:

-sim.ipynb - Notebook used for simulating various arenas to generate behavioral data

-simKex.ipynb - notebook for generating behavioral data.
+simFood.ipynb - notebook for generating behavioral data.
 Only has Kex arena, which is based off the arena from Nitz 2006 on the PPC.
-Called 'Kex' because it resembles the Scandinavian candy bar of the same name
+Called 'Kex' because it resembles the Scandinavian candy bar of the same name.
+Now with smooth turning and rotation.
+'Food' title comes from having specific goals around the arena for subject to pursue.

-simFood.ipynb - More advanced version of simKex, same arena but better movement system with smooth turning and rotation.

-simFoodRL.ipynb - Test version to allow movement through reinforcement learning, goal to make movement more natural.

 velocity_data.csv - Velocity behavioral data from sim/simKex